Dental Veneers Treatment & Cost

 - Uneven spaces or a large gap between the upper front teeth: In such cases placing a veneer will help to make the teeth appear aesthetically good.

 What is the process of placing a veneer?

 Treatment planning: This initial step is to find out whether treatment is suitable for you.
 It requires your active participation.
 Explain to your dentist about the result you are expecting.
 During the consultation, your dentist will look at your teeth to ensure dental veneers are suitable for you and discuss the procedures and its limitations.
 The dentist may use the X-ray to analyze the tooth condition.

 Preparation To prepare a tooth for a veneer, your dentist will remove as little amount as required to place the veneer.
 This is amount almost equivalent to the thickness of the veneer to be added to the tooth surface.
 Before trimming the tooth enamel, you and your dentist have to discuss if you have the necessary of numbing the surrounding area.

 Next, your dentist will make an impression of your tooth.
 Then this impression will be sent to the laboratory where the veneer will be made.
 Generally, it may take two weeks to place the final veneer.
 Generally, they will place temporary dental veneers.

 Bonding: Before cementing a permanent veneer the dentist will temporarily place it on your tooth to check its fit and color.
 The veneer will repeatedly be removed and trimmed as needed to achieve the proper fit.
-The colour of the veneer shade can be balanced with the shade the shade of cement to be used.
+The color of the veneer shade can be balanced with the shade of cement to be used.
 Next, to prepare your tooth to get the veneer, your tooth will be cleaned, and polished.
 This procedure roughens the tooth to allow for a strong bonding process.
 A special cement is applied to the veneer then placed to the tooth.